wing5wong/artisan-whs-static/source/_events/2025-08-01_year-13-breakfast-prizegiving.md

 ---
-title: YEAR 13 BREAKFAST & PRIZEGIVING
+title: YEAR 13 BREAKFAST & PRIZEGIVING - Late start of 10am for Year 9-12
 date: 2025-10-28T06:19:00+13:00
 ---
 Year 13 Breakfast & Prizegiving is on Tuesday 28 October.